 A spiral fills the large room, outlined in pine boughs and illuminated by golden wax candles set into the hollowed cores of ruby red apples.
 Parents sit on one side, some nervous and uncomfortable because they have invaded their children’s wondrous world, others joyful because they have awakened their own.
-The children sit perpendicularly—though none know the word— whispering and shifting in their dress shirts and dresses, unclouded faces eager and bright.
-The candles cast flickering shadows over all.
+The children sit, whispering and shifting in their button-down shirts and dresses, unclouded faces eager and bright.
+The candles cast flickering shadows.
 A rowdy boy lets out a peal of laughter, then shrinks into his shoulders as the serious girl next to him shushes loudly.
-A small girl bends down to unsnag her printed tights from the wooden benches they all sit on.
+A small girl bends down to unsnag her tights from the wooden benches they all sit on.
 Legato murmuring drifts from the parents’ side like cellos in a symphony: subtle, mature, and refined.
 At the teacher’s signal, the first girl stands.

-She walks slowly.
-Her shoes squeak slightly with each step, and a bench creaks as her mother shifts uncomfortably, suddenly aware of the significance of her daughter’s performance on her own reputation.
-A gasp escapes from an anxious couple as the girl’s dress floats dangerously close to a flame, and from the children there is absolute silence, save for a boy with a cold who sniffs unabashedly.
-The next child in line begins to appreciate the comforts of the group as he contemplates his imminent exposure: his neighbor’s arm against his as they subconsciously move together; the warm spot on the hard bench he’s made for himself; a breeze under his feet as the row of children swing their legs like badly timed clocks, their feet inches from the floor.
+She walks slowly, her shoes squeaking slightly.
+Her mother shifts uncomfortably, aware of the significance of her daughter’s performance on her own reputation.
+A gasp escapes from an anxious couple as the girl’s dress floats dangerously close to a flame.
+The next child in line begins to appreciate the comforts of the group as he contemplates his imminent journey: his neighbor’s arm against his, the warm spot on the hard bench he’s made for himself, a breeze under his feet as the row of children swing their legs like badly timed clocks.
 Within the spiral, the first girl has reached the center, where the tallest candle glows.

 With the proud confidence young children carry when completing a simple task, she bends down and, with bated breath, holds her apple’s candle to the large flame.
-In a burst of light and breath of sound, her candle alights and she stands.
-Anna – her name has been inconsequential until now – stands still, powerfully aware of herself and her power.
-She imagines throwing her apple into the air, lighting the whole place on fire and escaping to live in the night, but resists.
-Even she knows fantasies can only go so far.
+In a burst of light and breath of sound, her candle alights.
+Anna – her name inconsequential until now – stands still, aware of herself and her power.
+She imagines throwing her apple into the air, lighting the whole place on fire, but resists.
 She begins to tingle as her illuminated candle warms the apple in her hands, and almost believes, impossibly, that she can feel the juice of the apple bubbling, boiling within its waxy skin.
-The skin on her face begins to tighten and burn over the small flame, but she relishes the feeling: this is the closest she has ever been to an open flame.
-Anna sways slightly.
-She has been holding her breath without realizing, and now breathes deeply, the heady scent of honey and warm apples infiltrating her lungs, her blood, and her mind so that she sees nothing but the apple and flame; feels nothing but the apple and heat, smells nothing but the apple and wax; hears nothing at all.
+The skin on her face warms over the small flame.
+She breathes deeply, the heady scent of honey and warm apples infiltrating her lungs, her blood, and her mind so that she sees nothing but the apple and flame; feels nothing but the apple and heat, smells nothing but the apple and wax; hears nothing at all.
 A second passes in reverent stillness.